National Overtime Law

 Changes in the regulations will be subject to public comment before they are approved and a proposed rule is not expected until fall 2014.

-Phillips Dayes Law Firm PC is currently taking clients throughout the country who have been wronged by their employer.
+Phillips Law Group is currently taking clients throughout the country who have been wronged by their employer.
 Our skilled national overtime law attorneys have the experience and knowledge to handle claims for workers and employees who were discriminated against or who were not paid overtime.

 Today, more than 130 million workers across the nation are affected by the rules and regulations outlined by the Fair Labor Standards Act (FLSA) which is administered by the Wage and Hour Division (WHD).
 These standards account for the overtime pay, minimum wages, child labor laws, and record keeping that are required by all employers and employees across the nation.
 Both part-time and full-time workers are entitled to certain rights in the private and public sectors.